Your Guide to a Weekend in the Hamptons

 • The Roundtree (Amagansett): Find peace at The Roundtree, a stylish boutique hotel in Amagansett.
 Featuring beautifully designed rooms and a cozy communal space, it’s perfect for relaxation during your Hamptons getaway.

 • Topping Rose House (Bridgehampton): Immerse yourself in historic charm at Topping Rose House.
-This hotel boasts elegant rooms, a local-favorite restaurant, and a stunning pool area, making it a true gem in the Hamptons.
+This hotel boasts elegant rooms, a local-favorite restaurant, and a stunning pool area making it a true gem in the Hamptons.

 • Marram (Montauk): A short walk from downtown Montauk, Marram is perfect for those seeking a quintessential East End experience.
 The hotel offers private surf lessons, fire pits for making s’mores, and an on-site restaurant serving delicious seasonal dishes.

-hotel gurneys breakfast
+gurneys montuak breakfast

-Day 1: Explore Sag Harbor and Amagansett
+Day 1: Sag Harbor and Amagansett

 Lunch: Head to Amagansett for lunch at Bostwick’s.
 This spot is a personal favorite of ours, offering consistently delicious seafood classics like fried fish tacos, clam chowder, and hot buttered lobster rolls—it’s one of the best in the area!